Skip to Main Content

 Dining With Purpose in the Quirinale Quarter

 The area around Palazzo del Quirinale has long carried a different register than the tourist-dense centre a kilometre to the west.
 The streets near Italy's presidential palace move at the pace of ministries and embassies, of lunches that run two hours without apology.
-It is in this context that Rinaldi Al Quirinale sits on Via Parma: a restaurant whose address already implies a particular seriousness of purpose.
+It is in this context that Rinaldi Al Quirinale sits on Via Parma: a classic Italian seafood restaurant in Rome.
 The neighbourhood does not attract casual passers-by in the way that the Pantheon piazza or Trastevere do, which means the room fills primarily with people who have made a considered choice to be there.

 That self-selecting crowd shapes the atmosphere considerably.
 Special occasions in Rome tend to stratify quickly between the high-volume heritage restaurants clustered near the major monuments and the smaller, more deliberate rooms where wine lists and kitchen precision carry equal weight.
 Rinaldi Al Quirinale belongs to the second category, and it is the kind of place that anniversary dinners, significant business meals, and milestone celebrations find their way to when the requirement is for genuine substance rather than spectacle.